Dog-Friendly Hervey Bay: Visiting Hervey Bay with a Dog

 Walking at Ankarra Lagoons with a Dog

 Don’t miss stopping at the pavilion at the edge of the lagoon, and looking for the many turtles in the water below.
 You’ll also likely spot eels, fish and a wide variety of birdlife.
-Afterwards, considering enjoying a coffee at the adjacent Arkarra Gardens Cafe Restaurant.
+Afterwards, considering enjoying a coffee at the adjacent Arkarra Gardens Cafe Restaurant, which welcomes dogs at its outdoor tables.

 Arkarra Lagoons Fountain